ultimate271/notes/tolkien/akallabeth.md

 Armenelos; Nimloth it was named, and flowered in the evening, and the shadows of night it filled with its fragrance.

+### Of the travelings of the Numenorians in that time
 Thus it was that because of the Ban of the Valar the voyages of the Dúnedain in those days went ever eastward and not westward, from the darkness of the North to the heats of the South, and beyond the South to the Nether Darkness; and they